gautham18113/challenges-and-stuff/README.md

 # Description

-A collection of solved algorithms and data structures problems solved in java.
+A collection of solved algorithms and data structures problem solved in java.